maxwelliverson/agate/README.md

 landscape have changed significantly since the first OpenGL specification was written.
 (WIP)

 Initially, the design of Vulkan's command buffer API confused me a little.
-Almost none of the functions are thread safe with respect to both the command buffer *and* the pool from which the buffer was allocated.
-If I had to take a surface level guess, this likely so that command buffers can be allocated and reallocated with an optimized allocation algorithm, all while maintaining Vulkan's guarantee of maintaining no shared state by storing allocator state in the command pool object.
+Almost none of the functions are synchronized with respect to either the command buffer *or* the pool from which the buffer was allocated.
+If I had to take a surface level guess, this is likely so that command buffers can be allocated and reallocated with an optimized allocation algorithm, all while preserving Vulkan's guarantee of maintaining no shared state by storing allocator state in the command pool object.
 For the sake of flexibility of use, simplicity of driver implementation, and efficiency, Vulkan also seeks to be as thread agnostic as possible.
 To my understanding, most (if not all) of